-Document Number: LPS V01-0923 Issue Date: SEPT 23 Policy Version Number: 01 Status: FINAL Next Review Date: SEPT 24 Page 2 Linked to Policy Number: OPSP10
+Document Number: XXX-XXX-XXX Issue Date: 16/12/24 Version Number: 03 Status: FINAL Next Review Date: 01/07/25 Page 2 Linked to Policy Number: OPSP10

-1 INTRODUCTION
+1. INTRODUCTION

 - 1.1 This complaints procedure is not limited to parents or carers of children who are registered at the school.
 Any person, including members of the public, may make a complaint about any provision of facilities or services that we provide.
-Unless complaints are dealt with under separate statutory procedures (such as appeals relating to suspensions or admissions), we will use this complaints procedure. - 1.2 The school has a local procedure in place for dealing with complaints from young people.
+Unless complaints are dealt with under separate statutory procedures (such as appeals relating to suspensions or admissions), we will use this complaints procedure. - 1.2 The school will have a local procedure in place for dealing with complaints from young people.
 This will be provided to young people along with guidance about the process.

-2 DEFINITIONS
+2. DEFINITIONS